-The getMessage method should do a little more work than the other two methods.
-It should return the text of the message included in an IM_IN2 packet without any of the HTML that might have been included in the packet.
+The getMessage method should do a little more work than the other methods.
+It should return the actual message included in an IM\IN2 packet.
+That is, it should return the String found after the fourth colon in an IM\IN2 packet.
+It should, however, first remove all of the HTML from the message.
 That is, the loop to remove HTML that you included in the last lab's dataAvailable method should be moved to the getMessage method's definition (unless you choose to modify the rest of your program to handle displaying HTML as described in the Extra Credit appendix).
-Assuming currentPack refers to the packet described above, the invocation currentPack.getMessage()

-should return "still there?".
+Assuming currentPack refers to the packet described above, the invocation should return "still there?".